CloudCannon/base-jekyll-template/_posts/2021-08-18-script-compatibility-mode.md

 Subscribe to the [mailing list](https://tofugu.us1.list-manage.com/subscribe?u=b7f2114d74e3cac96344f797c&id=8b79442fb1) get notified when this page is updated.
 Make sure to check **UserScript Affecting Changes**.

+**v1.2.0 (November 15, 2021)**
+- **Compatibility Mode Off**: Under lessons, the positioning of the batch list navigation has been moved from Javascript (calculations that fire on window resize) to CSS using flexbox and margins.

 **v1.1.0 (November 4, 2021)**
 - **Compatibility Mode Off**: Under lessons, the overlay that appears at the end of a batch of lesson slides has been converted to React.
   - This reworks the markup in that overlay, converting the classes to Tailwind, adding ARIA attributes where appropriate, and converting the buttons to buttons.